Kaltxi/quadratics/README.md

 - As per specification, the program to use command line args, which limits the size of input.
-A better approach would be to also allow reading from standard input stream, which will allow processing of large dataset files.
+A better approach would be to also allow reading from standard input stream for processing of large dataset files.
-- The simplicity of the task makes the threading an overkill, a sequential solution is significantly faster, when it is passed little data, as spinning up threads and allocating memory for them is very expensive.
+- The simplicity of the task makes the threading an overkill, a sequential solution is significantly faster when it is passed little data, as spinning up threads and allocating memory for them is very expensive.
-- On Linux threaded approach yeilds about 30% performance on larger datasets (1000 equations), but on Windows, with limited testing, the price for spinning up thread seems astronomical, and threading is extremely slow.
+- On Linux threaded approach yields about 30% performance on larger datasets (1000 equations), but on Windows, with limited testing, the price for spinning up thread seems astronomical, and threading is extremely slow.
-- Looking at profiler it seems that the most cycles are spent on `std::to_string` converting the solution roots.
+- Looking at profiler, it seems that the most cycles are spent on `std::to_string` converting the solution roots.
 Parsing is a small load, which makes sense, since we're using command-line arguments, and they are already in memory.